New York bodegas shutting down to protest Trump's immigration order

 Trump signed an executive order Friday barring citizens of seven Muslim-majority countries, including Yemen, from entering the United States for the next 90 days and suspending the admission of all refugees for 120 days.
 The order also indefinitely suspends the Syrian refugee program.

-On Saturday, New York City cab drivers -- another with a heavy presence of immigrants -- refused to drive to the city's airports in protest over Trump's order.
+On Saturday, New York City cab drivers -- another profession with a heavy presence of immigrants -- refused to drive to the city's airports in protest over Trump's order.